 Be happy!
 These swimming lessons are a great bonding experience for both you and your baby.
 With these tips, however, you’re as ready as you can be and you and your baby should be able to really enjoy it.
 When you’re well-prepared, you’ll be confident and sure that your baby is safe and comfortable and your little one will know.
 Be positive during the lesson and keep praising your baby.
 Even though you’re baby might be comfortable during a bath, a pool is something different so make sure your child feels safe and encouraged.

 There’s a couple of things to take into account when the lesson is over.
 First of all, make sure your baby is warm and dress your baby first (our Baby Towel is perfect for this ;).
 Even though most babies love the water some might not enjoy it first.
 Don’t get discouraged and just try again, you won’t be able to get your kid out of the water before you know it.

 Did we miss anything essential in here or just want to share a story about your baby’s first swimming experience?
 Don’t hesitate to let us know on our Facebook page?!

 Ever heard of Tencel™?
 It's awesome!

 At Palais de l'eau, our aim is to leave the world in better shape than we found it by creating sustainable products.
-Now, even though our products aren't made with Tencel™ (yet), we like to tell you more about this amazing fabric.
+That is why we are creating products with Tencel™.
+We would love to tell you more about this amazing fabric.
 If you're interested in more of these nifty articles, all you have to do is sign up for our newsletter and you'll get them in right in your inbox, every month!
 What is Tencel™?
-Tencel™ is a branded lyocell which consists of cellulose fibre made from wood pulp or cotton linter.
-The fabric is produced from natural, raw
+Tencel™ is a branded lyocell which consists of fibre made from wood pulp.
+The fabric is produced from natural, raw wood material which is